 Implementing omnichannel order management starts with your inventory and order tools.
 You’ll need to integrate these first and foremost.
 If existing tools don’t work together, it might be time to start looking for something new.

 For our partners, Red Stag Fulfillment supports order management and integration.
 Our in-house tools bring your business into a single view so that you can see how we’re using your inventory.
-Integrating with shopping carts, marketplaces like Amazon and eBay, and eCommerce platforms like Shopify makes it easy for us to support your omnichannel efforts.
+Integrating with shopping carts, marketplaces like Amazon and eBay, and eCommerce platforms like Shopify makes it easy for us to support your omni-channel fulfillment efforts.

 If you’re unsure how to walk down this integration pathway, we’ve got the perfect first step.
 Use the button below to download our free eBook on eCommerce integrations.
 That’ll give you the knowledge you need to start linking your order and inventory tools with each other and your website.
 That way, you can track and combine orders from mobile shoppers, Amazon buyers, and even people who walk into your store make your operations smoother and more profitable.